truthly/pg-cbor/README.md

 Converts *cbor* to [JSON] from [CBOR] [bytea] value.

-Expects a single CBOR item on the root level.
+Expects exactly one CBOR item on the root level, throws an error otherwise, with a message informing the user about the other function [cbor.to_jsonb_array()] which is useful if multiple items on the root level is to be expected.

 This single CBOR item may contain multiple CBOR items, e.g. if it's a CBOR *Array of items* (major type 4) or *Map of pairs of data items* (major type 5).
 However, there MUST NOT be multiple CBOR items on the *root level*.
-If there is, an error will be thrown, with a message informing the user about the other function [cbor.to_jsonb_array()] which is useful if multiple items on the root level is to be expected.
+If there is, an error will be thrown

 **Note:** Since JSON doesn't have any data type for *Byte strings* (CBOR major type 2), if there are any such items in the CBOR, they will be represented as text.